 The second recess is 15 minutes long and takes place in the afternoon.

 Students have the option of bringing lunch from home or buying lunch at school.
 All of the First Graders have lunch together, and they are the only grade in the Cafetorium at that time.
 During lunch, cafeteria aides monitor the students.
-For the first week of school, PTA parents will also be in the Cafetorium to assist the First Graders with the transition to having lunch at school.
+For the first week of school, PTA parents and first grade teachers will also be in the Cafetorium to assist the First Graders with the transition to having lunch at school.

 Lunches brought from home need to be in a bag marked with your child’s name.
 The bag may be disposable or a reusable lunch box/bag.
 Each classroom has a large lunch tote, in which the students place their lunches first thing in the morning.
 Two students move this tote to the Cafetorium where it stays (unrefrigerated) until the students have lunch.
 At lunchtime, students need to locate their lunch bags in the tote on their own.
 Please make sure your child can identify his or her own lunch bag.
 Also, please pack items that your child is able to open independently.